The first sentence of the day: 3am chest.

 What anxiety is actually doing

-Editorial illustration of the two layers.
-Above: the conscious mind — thoughts, the day's reasoning.
-Below: the subconscious — habits, learned reactions, with a small flag marking the anxiety pattern.
-Hairline ink, oxblood accent on the pattern flag and on the line between the layers.
+Editorial illustration of the two-part diagram.
+Above: the thinking mind — thoughts, the day's reasoning.
+Below: the alarm pattern underneath thought, with an oxblood marker on the alarm pattern.
+Hairline ink, oxblood accent on the alarm pattern and on the line between the parts.

 A Sunday in October.